JanusGraph/janusgraph/titan-all/src/main/bin/README.txt

--= Titan: A Highly Scalable, Distributed Graph Database =-
+-= Titan: Distributed Graph Database =-

 Titan is a distributed graph database optimized for storing and processing large-scale graphs within a multi-machine cluster.